What Your Car Color Says About You—and Why It Matters for Your Wallet

 In fact, Italian automaker Fiat declared in June 2023 that it would no longer produce its cars in “dull, generic, un-Italian” gray, starting with the production of its Fiat 600e.
 Stating that the world does not need another gray car, the company turned its focus on more colorful options inspired by the country’s landscapes.
 The Operation No Grey campaign featured a video of the company’s CEO seated in a silver Fiat 600 that was lowered into a humungous bucket to emerge awash in a coating of eye-popping orange paint.

 Indeed, having an eye for color takes not only car types but also regional influences into account.
-Colors that appeal in one region of the world may not appeal in another.
-Predicting which colors will be on trend and where they’ll trend is one of the jobs of companies like BASF, an international automotive paint manufacturer.
+Predicting which colors will be on trend and where they’ll trend is one of the jobs of automotive paint manufacturing companies like BASF Coatings and PPG.

 New cars on lot

 Quick—what’s your favorite car color now?
-Your answer to that question probably reveals more about you than you initially thought.
+Your answer to that question likely reveals more about you than you initially thought.

 Share